 A budget of £50,000 is available each year for requests which must be approved by the Trustees or subcommittee.
-At the balance sheet date, the charity has approved expenditure totalling £37,596, contingent on the satisfaction of certain conditions being met by the funding applicants.
-It is expected these conditions will be satisfied in 2022/23.
+At the balance sheet date, the charity has approved expenditure totalling £7,270, contingent on the satisfaction of certain conditions being met by the funding applicants.
+It is expected these conditions will be satisfied in 2024/25.
+A further £88,819 has been committed to over the next two years to cover a Wellbeing bid.